nerrad/grunt-slack-api/README.md

 #### Other keys

-For all of the below keys, see https://api.slack.com/methods/chat.postMessage, these are only used when `your_target.type` is set to "message".
+For all of the below keys, see https://api.slack.com/methods/chat.postMessage, these are only used when `options.type` is set to "message".

-- your_target.as_user
+- options.as_user
-- your_target.username
+- options.username
-- your_target.parse
+- options.parse
-- your_target.link_names
+- options.link_names
-- your_target.unfurl_links
+- options.unfurl_links
-- your_target.unfurl_media
+- options.unfurl_media
-- your_target.icon_url
+- options.icon_url
-- your_target.icon_emoji
+- options.icon_emoji